Maryland Birth Injury Malpractice Lawsuits

 Common Birth Injuries in Maryland

 Outlined below are some of the birth injuries that we see most frequently in Maryland birth injury malpractice lawsuits.
+These are injuries that are usually the result of medical negligence or mistakes during the labor and delivery process (or sometimes earlier during prenatal care).

 • HIE: HIE (hypoxic-ischemic encephalopathy) is a very serious and potentially fatal type of infant brain injury caused by major disruptions of blood and oxygen to the baby during labor and delivery.
 Events such as a compressed umbilical cord, ruptured uterus, or placental abruption can cause this type of oxygen deprivation and result in HIE.